 The support of professional postpartum care in the early days, weeks and months of a new family’s life gives parents time, energy, and rest back to focus on their needs and experience.
 Our goal is to care for you until you feel confident and well-supported in navigating what the next phases of your postpartum journey and parenting will bring.

 But modern culture in the U.S. is not built for parents to thrive.
-It has been normalized for parents to pour from an empty cup, which we know contributes to lasting mental, physical and holistic health challenges.
+It has been normalized for mothers and parents to pour from an empty cup, which is damaging to mental, physical and holistic health for the family and even their larger community.

 The emotional, spiritual, physical, mental, and relational shifts that span the first 2-3 years of a new family’s life can’t be overstated.
-With this holistic and interconnected adjustment taking place for new parents, the support and care of a Postpartum Doula can be the difference-maker in the short and long term health of a family.
+With this holistic and interconnected adjustment taking place for new parents – more acutely for the birthing parent, the support and care of a Postpartum Doula can be the difference-maker in the short and long term health of a family.

 Postpartum Doulas are known to reduce stress, feelings of isolation, and severe mental health risks, especially for mothers and birthing parents.
 It’s all too easy to put yourself last in a society that celebrates martyrdom and is deprived of communal caretaking.
 But consider that caring for yourself is the most vital way you can care for your baby and family.